CrashServer/CrashVideoTools/README.md

 -- SequenceDector.py (ignore, was a an intermediate project)

+-- videoSelector.py
+Tool to select videos from a large quantity of videos, preview as loops, adjustable video speed.
+Copies video into a subdir "selected"

 -- autolooper.py
 Optical flow based, Makes vjloops (detect sequence + blendin and an out)